 SiteGround has three plans that you can choose from:

-- StartUp – perfect for people with one website that are starting now.
+- StartUp – perfect for people with one website that is starting now.
 If it’s your first time to blog, and you want to start on something small, then this plan is perfect for you.

 - GrowBig – a great value for money offer, including the option for multiple websites and the SuperCacher that greatly improves a WordPress and Joomla website speed.